Back to blog

 Strengths That Keep You in Flow

 The onboarding experience is another advantage.
 Cursor offers a free tier that lets individual developers try the core features without any financial commitment.
 If you have used VS Code before, you can be productive with Cursor in under an hour.
-There is no CLI to learn, no prompt engineering to master, and no configuration files to write.
-The AI features are surfaced through familiar UI patterns that any developer recognizes immediately.
-For developers new to ai coding tools, this low barrier to entry makes Cursor the natural first choice.

 Where It Falls Short